 - Kidney transplant

 More than half of those with focal or segmental glomerulosclerosis develop chronic kidney failure within 10 years.

-You should call your doctor if you develop symptoms of this condition, especially if there is
+Call your provider if you develop symptoms of this condition, especially if there is:

 No prevention is known.